paraschetal/GeoPackets/README.md

 # GeoPackets
->A script that takes a pcap(packet capture) file as input and plots the source and destination of the data packets on a KML file which can be then opened by Google Earth/Maps.
+>A script that takes a pcap(packet capture) file as input and plots the source and destination of the data packets along with a web joining all the nodes on a KML file which can be then opened by Google Earth/Maps.

 ## Setup:
 * ``` $ sudo python setup.py ```